olohmann/azure-hands-on-labs/labs/08_testing/testing.md

 1. Open the repository when prompted.

 1. Run the *build* task.

     ![UnitTests](./media/01-ui-test.png)

 1. Open the Test Explorer tab.
 Navigate down to the actual test and press the play button.

     ![UnitTests](./media/02-ui-test.png)

 1. A Chrome instance should be opened and text should be entered automatically as stated in the UI test.

 If everything worked so far, you are good to go to the next task.

-### Task 2: Integrate UI Tests into the Release Pipeline
+### Task 2: Integrate End-To-End (E2E) Tests into the Release Pipeline

+For our pipeline we will need tests that interact with our PartsUnlimited websites by automating a browser, thereby executing the full system end-to-end from the UI down to the database.
+This kind of tests typically only sees the UI end of the system though (everything behind that is a black box to them), which is why we often call them "UI Tests" synonymously.

+We could create such tests from scratch, that would directly work with the elements in the website, just like we did in the previous task.
+However, such tests become unmaintainable quickly, which is why we would like to use the [Page Object Pattern](https://www.martinfowler.com/bliki/PageObject.html).
+Creating the code for such Page Objects is not complicated but would take a while doing it from scratch, thus we import an existing example from a github repository into our Azure DevOps project.

 1. Go to the Azure DevOps website and select *Repositories*.
-Hover over the pulldown menu in the top bar, to open the Git repository menu.
+Hover over the pulldown menu in the top bar to open the Git repository menu.
 Select *Import repository*.

     ![UnitTests](./media/03-ui-test.png)

 1. In the import dialog, use the Github Repo `https://github.com/olohmann/parts-unlimited-web-driver-tests.git` as the import target and click *Import*.